 The Sun Never Sets on the Mighty Jeep is an exhibit that traces the history and development of the vehicle that became known as the Jeep during World War II.
 By war's end, the Jeep had become the "goodwill ambassador for the United States," carrying everything and everyone from privates to generals and presidents.
 The exhibit includes an original M1943 Willys Jeep.

 Through the Camera's Eye: The Allison Collection of World War II Photographs

 During World War II, James Allison, a sports writer working for the Houston Press, noticed that many photographs not printed in the daily newspaper were routinely discarded.
 He received permission to save these images, and by war's end he had amassed a collection of more than 4,600 photographs.
 In August 1977, Allison donated his collection to the Arkansas Museum of Science and History, located in the historic Arsenal building in MacArthur Park.
 Today, the MacArthur Museum of Arkansas Military History owns and preserves these images.
-Click here to view the Allison Collection on Flickr.
+Click here to view the Allison Collection virtual gallery.

 Duty, Honor and Country: General Douglas MacArthur

 Born in the tower building which now houses the MacArthur Museum of Arkansas Military History, Douglas MacArthur, one of the twentieth century's greatest war heroes, was also one of this country's most controversial military leaders.
 A brilliant soldier, MacArthur was one of the few American military leaders to challenge directly the authority of his civilian commander in chief.
 His role in national and international affairs, from World War I through Korea, made MacArthur an important historical figure.

 By the President in the Name of Congress: Arkansas's Medal of Honor Recipients